hMatoba/piexifjs/docs/about.rst

 We are implementing v2.0.
 This version would include a few big changes.
 If you won't ready to use, don't update this library.

-- Change namespace from *piexif* to *piexifjs* in browser environment.
 - add some arguments type checks
 - stop to support bower
 - some data types are changed in exif object...?